Hard Drive Not Detected

 Hard drive problems like “hard drive not found”, “internal hard disk drive not found”, when your computer won’t detect the hard drive

 Have you ever gotten the dreaded “no hard drive detected” error?
 You computer produces an alert that the hdd not recognized, now what?
 This means you have an internal hard disk drive not found by the bios to look for an operating system to boot from.
 Now you need data recovery!

-When you boot up your computer and it can’t find the hard drive, that means it has failed.
+When you boot up your computer and it can’t find the hard drive (hard disk not detected errors), that means it has failed.
 Sometimes it will also say cannot find the operating system, select another disk in the computer.
 This is a classic case of hard disk drive failure.

 When you have an internal hard disk or other type of SCSI, SAS SATA hard drive not detected in the BIOS means there is a serious issue with the hard drive.
 The drive must be diagnosed to determine the cause behind the failure to detect.